 A NOTE ABOUT SECURITY

-By default, when you launch the command prompt, it will be in “restricted access” mode.
-Meaning, it will not allow you to mess with the critical system stuff.
-If you want an unrestricted command prompt, here is how to do it:
+By default, launching the command prompt in Windows 10 will be in “restricted access mode”.
+That is, you cannot mess with the critical system stuff.
+If you want the full unrestricted command prompt:

-- Right click on it, run as administrator.
+- Right-click on it, and run as administrator.

-Now that you have launched the command line and have it staring at your face, here is “how to use it” and some of the basic commands.
+Now that you have launched the command line, here are some of the basic commands to know.

 1) CHANGING THE CURRENT DRIVE